Larissahury/Larissahury/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30"/>
 </h1>
 <p align="center">
-  Originally from Brazil (and EU citizen), I just completed a full-stack web development course at Le wagon.
-  As a kid who always loved video games, that's when my interest in programming and technology was born, I've been doing bootcamps and studying web development on my own and I'm looking to bring those skills to a new full-stack developer position. 💻

  </p>
 <p align="center">
 When I'm not coding you can find me playing video games, watching anime or taking pictures of random trees that i find cute. 🌳🌷🌳🌷